 Login to SQL Server and go to database from where records are deleted

 In the console type the command SELECT * FROM Table_name.
-Replace Table_name with name of the table which had records
+Replace Table_name with the name of the table which had records

 Log back database by following query